Customers & Vendors - Overview

 At any point of time, you can add some missing information or update your contacts’ information in Zoho Inventory.
 To edit a contact:

-- Navigate to the Contacts module.
+- Navigate to either the Customers or Vendors module.

 - Open the contact you wish to edit.